COMMUNITY GRANTS

 Annual grants are awarded in seven focus areas:

-Education Icon
+Education icon

 EDUCATION

-develop 21st century learning skills for children & adults
+Develop 21st century learning skills for children & adults.

-Environment icon
+Plant icon

-ENVIRONMENT & ANIMALS
+ENVIRONMENT & CLIMATE

-protect and preserve surrounding natural areas
+Protect and preserve surrounding natural areas.

 ARTS AND CULTURE

-participatory and quality art experiences
+Provide participatory and quality art experiences.

-Health Icon
+Health icon

 HEALTH